foodcoops/foodcoops.github.io/tos.md

 ---
 layout: single
-title: Foodsoft hosting
+title: Terms of Service for the global hosting platform
 sidebar:
   nav: links
 ---
 {% include toc %}

 *Note: This document is work in progress.
 The final version will not contain this note.*

-# Terms of Service for the global hosting platform

 This document describes how we provide the global hosting service.
 What data we need to provide a Foodsoft instance and how we use it.
 This document also describes under what conditions we may